karthikkeyan/Network/README.md

 7. Given a network service
     when a error occured during the network call then the error is emitted to a error publisher

+8. Given a network service
+    when a upload request is received
+    then the reqeust is sent to the server

+9. Given a network service
+    when a upload request received a progress then the progress report is sent to the consumer